-Every September, HackMIT draws over 1000 college students from around the world to MIT campus for a weekend of workshops, talks, activities, and building innovative projects.
+Every September, HackMIT brings over 1000 college students from around the world to MIT campus for a weekend of workshops, talks, activities, and building innovative projects.

-HackMIT is organized by a team of 20-30 MIT undergraduates passionate about empowering students through technology and innovation.
-As a member of the HackMIT Marketing committee, I helped shape the event's branding and 2017 theme—Hack to the Future, inspired by the Back to the Future trilogy.
+HackMIT is organized by a team of about 20 MIT students who are passionate about empowering students in technology and innovation.
+As a member of the HackMIT Marketing committee, I helped shape the event's branding and 2017 theme: Hack to the Future, inspired by the Back to the Future movie trilogy.

 Below is a summary of our work, including HackMIT 2017's branding, website, social media, merchandise, physical hack, and more.